usablica/kissui/README.md

 The first objective of **Kissui** is to the life easier for web/mobile developers and their users.

+## Key features

+- Simple, lightweight and easy to use
+- Responsive.
+Ready for developing web, mobile and  desktop apps
+- Retina display ready
+- Free and open-source

+...and alive.

 ## Author(s)

 Afshin Mehrabani (afshin.meh@gmail.com)